Joey Logano: 2013: Career redemption

 Logano started his first Chase run by qualifying on pole in GEICO 400 at Chicagoland with a new track qualifying speed record of 189.414 mph.
 However, he finished 37th due to an engine failure late in the race.
 This was followed by a 14th-place finish at New Hampshire.
-Logano then had back-to-back Top 5's with a third-place finish at Dover and a fourth-place finish at Kansas.
-This was followed by three Top 20 finishes — 18th at Charlotte, 16th at Talladega, and 14th at Martinsville.
-He finished out the season with three straight Top 10 finishes — third at Texas, ninth at Phoenix, and eighth at Homestead-Miami, leading him to a career-best eighth-place finish in the final points.
+Logano then had back-to-back top-fives with a third-place finish at Dover and a fourth-place finish at Kansas.
+This was followed by three top-twenty finishes — eighteenth at Charlotte, sixteenth at Talladega, and fourteenth at Martinsville.
+He finished out the season with three straight top-ten finishes — third at Texas, ninth at Phoenix, and eighth at Homestead-Miami, leading him to a career-best eighth-place finish in the final points.